High Dose Antipsychotic Medication

 Why do I need extra monitoring?

-High Dose Antipsychotics can sometimes increase the risk of certain side effects.
+High Dose Antipsychotic Therapy can sometimes increase the risk of certain side effects.

 In order to reduce this risk, monitoring is recommended, so that any side effects can be identified and dealt with as soon as possible.